 Harrah’s offers three European rules roulette games, and one American Roulette variant.
 The minimum wager for the double zero roulette game is $1; for the others it’s $5.
 Players that are planning to wager at least $5 a spin are advised to play French Roulette, as it adheres to European rules (single zero, returns half the wager on even money bets when 0 hits).

-Tropicana Casino and Virgin Casino each offer three roulette games, although Single Zero Roulette and Single Zero Roulette High Stakes are essentially the same single zero game outside of the bet spreads.
+Virgin Casino offers three roulette games, although Single Zero Roulette and Single Zero Roulette High Stakes are essentially the same single zero game outside of the bet spreads.
 The felt does offer the French racetrack and bets.

 Play SugarHouse offers five roulette games.
 Two are single zero games, there is one American Roulette game, and two roulette spin-offs: Double Bonus Spin Roulette and 3 Wheel Roulette.